Coronado Yachts

-Coronado Yachts was a US sailboat manufacturer located in Southern California which produced several popular lines in the 1960s and early 1970s.
-Many of the boats they built are still sailing and racing today.
+Coronado Yachts was an American sailboat manufacturer located in Southern California, which produced several popular lines in the 1960s and early 1970s.

-In the 1970s Playvisa obtained a license to build a couple of models (C25 & C35) in Barcelona's "Puerto Franco", and for a period of over 15 years a few hundreds were manufactured, being exported many of them all over Europe (UK, France, Switzerland, Germany, Italy, Greece, Lebanon.).

 History

 Frank W. Butler's initial intent was not to produce and sell boats, but rather to have one built.
 Prior to venturing into the boat business Frank was a successful business man running a machine shop.

 In 1961, Butler took over the building of his own boat when boat builder ran out of funds and borrowed money from Butler; the builder was not able to repay the debt.
 Instead he gave Butler the tooling to continue building the boat.
 Butler later gained full control of the company, renaming it Wesco Marine and later Coronado Yachts.
 Many Early Coronado twenty fives have the Wesco Marine nameplate on their transom.

 Among the first models built by Coronado were the Victory '21 and the Super Satellite.
 Production for the Coronado '25 began in 1964.
 It was the first boat with a one piece interior, making the boat stronger, lighter, and less expensive than previous models.